-Tooting & Mitcham United were, like us, members of the Diadora League Division One during the 1992-3 campaign.
+By name, these lads call themselves The Terrors.
+But how is our head-to-head record looking against Tooting & Mitcham United?
+Y’know – by nature and tha’.
+After all, we’d like to know if we need to put an 18 rating on this one.
+That’s what you do with horror fillums.
+Like us, this lot were members of the Diadora League Division One during the 1992-3 campaign.
 In all, we met three times that season; starting with a 2-1 victory for Boro’ in the Loctite Trophy.
-Our two league fixtures, however, somehow got wedged in during the last couple of weeks of the season; us both winning one each.
+Our two league fixtures, however, got wedged in during the last couple of weeks of the season; us both winning one each.

-Tooting & Mitcham United Travel Information – Distance: 67 miles
+How to get to Tooting & Mitcham United – Travel Information – Distance: 67 miles

 A route through London may be the shorter option, but it could also prove longer in terms of time.
 With that in mind, we’ll take you on a route around the M25.
 Traffic depending, it should get you to the game on time.